seed-labs/seed-labs/README.md

 from his students.
 While this has worked quite well for almost 20 years, it has now reached a point, where individual efforts can no longer meet the ever increasing needs from the world.
 There are many interesting things that we can do if we work together as a community.

 ## Vision

 Learning by doing is essential for education.
 Our vision is to develop hands-on labs that can help achieve learning by doing in the cybersecurity education around the world.
-These include well-designed lab exercises, as well as the platforms for these labs.
-These labs and platforms are open source.
+These include lab exercises that are well-designed, interesting, and effective, as well as the platforms to support these labs.
+The labs and platforms are open source, so universities, colleges, and high schools around the world can freely use them to enhance their cybersecurity education.

 ## Contributing